 Step 4.
 Make the dressing.

-Combine mayonnaise, mustard, and add salt and pepper to taste.
+Combine mayonnaise and mustard, and add salt and pepper to taste.
 Add the dressing to the salad bowl and mix lightly until all the ingredients are well coated.

 Step 5.
 Add bacon and place it in the refrigerator.